isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/render-first-headless-adaptive-form.md

 ## Use the archtype project to create a headless adaptive form

+The archeype project is a maven based template.
+It creates a miminal, best-practice based project to get started with headless adaptive forms.
+It includes Adaptive Form template, a sample headless adaptive form JSON, Adaptive Forms Container core component, react components (Client library), Web SDK (Client library) for headless adaptive forms to Forms as a Cloud Service and local development environments.

+It is mandatory to create and deploy the archetype 37 based project during the beta phase.
+Post-beta the project would be required only for customizations.
+To create and deploy the project:

 1. Open the command prompt and run the below command to create an Experience Manager Forms as a Cloud Service project.
 Use archtype version 37 or later.
+If you are on Windows, run the following command with Administrative priviliages (Run command prompt or bash shell as an administrator):

     ```